Convent of the Epiphany

 The Convent of the Epiphany, Truro, Cornwall, UK, was the home of the Community of the Epiphany (1883–2001).
 The founder of this community was George Wilkinson, Bishop of Truro.
 The sisters were involved in pastoral and educational work, the care of Truro Cathedral and St Paul's Church, and church needlework.
-The order was lead for several decades by Mother Julian (Warrender) (1827-1911) who was an inspiration to, and close correspondent of, Ottoline Morrell.
+The order was led for several decades by Mother Julian (Warrender) (1827-1911) who was an inspiration to, and close correspondent of, Ottoline Morrell.

 Branch houses and foundations

 The convent opened daughter houses in the Penzance, Newquay, and in addition to the mother house, Truro.
 The sisters also ran a convalescent home in St Agnes, and a small school (Rosewin School) and a retreat house (St Michael's House) in Truro.

 In 1936, the sisters founded the Community of Nazareth, in Tokyo, Japan, which achieved full independence around 1960 under the jurisdiction of the Anglican Church in Japan, the Nippon Sei Ko Kai.
 This community, in turn, founded a daughter house on the island of Okinawa.